SyneticNL/Hyral/README.md

 # Hyral

 ## !!BREAKING CHANGES!!
 WARNING!
 This version is a complete rework of Hyral in TypeScript.
 It is not yet stable for release.
-Core has been split into Core and Core with state. **Please use at your own risk**<br/><br/>
+Core has been split into Core and Core with state. **Please use at your own risk**

+To use the stable version please visit **[Hyral v1]**

+---
 [![npm version](https://badge.fury.io/js/%40hyral%2Fcore.svg)](https://badge.fury.io/js/%40hyral%2Fcore)
 [![Known Vulnerabilities](https://snyk.io/test/github/SyneticNL/Hyral/badge.svg)](https://snyk.io/test/github/SyneticNL/Hyral)
 [![devDependencies Status](https://david-dm.org/syneticNL/Hyral/dev-status.svg)](https://david-dm.org/syneticNL/Hyral?type=dev)